4 Convenient Pontoon Boat Bathrooms for When You Gotta Go

 You might have a family member who needs the convenience of a nearby restroom at all times.
 It would be a real shame if they couldn't come out for a joyride for fear of needing to go and having to hold it until you return home.

-And I’m not only talking about people with severe medical issues, disabled persons or wheelchair users.
-This could extend to elderly family members and guests, or even expectant mothers.
-Don’t let pride keep grandpa from going fishing with his grandkids.
+I'm not only talking about people with severe medical issues, disabled persons or wheelchair users.
+This could extend to elderly family members and guests or even expectant mothers.
+Don't let pride keep grandpa from going fishing with his grandkids.

 How to Set Up a Convenient Pontoon Boat Bathroom